Skip to main content

 Mycosis fungoides (MF)

-• Phototherapy with ultraviolet (UV) light (either UVB light or UVA combined with drugs called psoralens, known as PUVA)
+• Phototherapy with ultraviolet (UV) light, either UVB light or UVA combined with drugs called psoralens (known as PUVA)

-• Topical chemotherapy with BCNU or nitrogen mustard
+• Topical chemotherapy with nitrogen mustard

 • Topical corticosteroid ointments or injections